Worldline Review

 Payment Methods

 260+ payment methods through the Connect platform plus the full card stack (Visa, Mastercard, Amex, JCB, Diners, UnionPay, Discover, Cartes Bancaires) via direct acquiring.
 APMs include the major European wallets (Bizum, Wero, Twint, Blik, iDEAL, MB Way), Asian wallets (Alipay, WeChat Pay), BNPL (Klarna, Afterpay, Riverty), bank transfers (SEPA, Faster Payments, EPS, P24, Sofort/Klarna Pay Now), prepaid (Paysafecard), and growing A2A coverage via Bank Transfer by Worldline.
-Stablecoin settlement via Circle USDC is the 2025-2026 addition — but this is bank/PSP infrastructure, not a player-facing payment method.
-For comparison: Nuvei advertises 720+, Paysafe 260+, Worldpay 300+, Adyen 250+.
-Method count alone is misleading; method depth in your actual markets is what matters.
-Worldline's depth is excellent in Western/Central Europe, average elsewhere.
+Stablecoin settlement via Circle USDC is the 2025-2026 addition, but this is bank/PSP infrastructure rather than a player-facing payment method.
+For comparison, Nuvei advertises 720+, Paysafe 260+, Worldpay 300+, Adyen 250+.
+Method count alone is misleading, and method depth in your actual markets is what matters: Worldline's depth is excellent in Western/Central Europe and average elsewhere.

 Verticals

 Mainstream regulated business is the focus: retail, eCommerce, travel, digital goods, financial services, government, mobility (parking, transport ticketing).
-The flagship clients are Auchan, Carrefour, Decathlon, AccorHotels, Air France-KLM. iGaming is no longer a target vertical — the Payone scandal forced an exit from high-risk segments, and even legitimate operators face heavy compliance friction.
-Adult content, dating subscriptions, MLM, and nutraceuticals are explicitly off the table.
+The flagship clients are Auchan, Carrefour, Decathlon, AccorHotels and Air France-KLM. iGaming is no longer a target vertical, since the Payone scandal forced an exit from high-risk segments and even legitimate operators face heavy compliance friction.
+Adult content, dating subscriptions, MLM and nutraceuticals are explicitly off the table.

 | Feature | Status | Details |